What is high blood pressure?

 Blood pressure is recorded with 2 numbers.
 The systolic pressure (higher number) is the force at which your heart pumps blood around your body.

-The diastolic pressure (lower number) is the resistance to the blood flow in the blood vessels between heartbeats.
+The diastolic pressure (lower number) is the resistance to the blood flow in the blood vessels between heartbeats when blood is pumped around your heart.

 They're both measured in millimetres of mercury (mmHg).